VatanaChhorn/Covid19-Tracker-Cambodia/README.md

 > I don't own the UIDesign, Half of them are the free Illustrations Vectors on the internet.

 > It's just learning project.
-Therefore, if the **owner** does not happy with your pictures in this project.
+Therefore, if the **owner** does not happy with your own pictures in this project.

-> Please feel free to email me ,I will consider removing them from the project.
+> Please feel free to email me, I will consider removing them from the project.

 ### Picture of the application